 The presented paper cut-out is a typical example of a classical Łowicz star – one of the two most popular paper cutouts in Łowicz Region.
 It is a symmetrical composition filled with vegetable motifs.
+There is a daisy in the centre which is surrounded by circles with multi-coloured wreaths that are interwoven with discreet black elements.

 Check out how interestingly this paper cut - out can decorate todays' interior!